enckse/StyleCopCmd/README.txt

   -r, --recurse              Recursive directory search -c, --styleCopSettingsFile=VALUE
-                             Use the given StyleCop settings file -o, --outputXmlFile=VALUE  The file the NAnt XML output is written to -x, --configurationSymbols=VALUE
+                             Use the given StyleCop settings file -o, --outputXmlFile=VALUE  The file the XML output is written to -x, --configurationSymbols=VALUE
                              Configuration symbols to pass to StyleCop (ex.
                                DEBUG, RELEASE)